 Suicide is one of the most difficult tragedies a family and a community can face.
-The number of suicides and suicide attempts in Virginia each year has been increasing, although its suicide rate remains on par with the national average.
+Although its suicide rate tracks very closely with the national average, the number of suicides and suicide attempts in Virginia each year has been increasing.

 Why is This Important?

 Suicides and suicide attempts exact a heavy toll in terms of loss of life, medical costs, grief and suffering, and disruption of families and communities.
 In Virginia, medical costs for hospitalizations due to self-inflicted injuries total more than $20 million per year.
 Given that research suggests inaccurate reporting on suicides due to the social stigma attached, these figures may not reflect the true total costs, both emotionally and financially, of suicides and attempted suicides.

 How is Virginia Doing?

 Suicide rates have generally been increasing in both Virginia and the nation overall.
 In 2014, Virginia had the 15th lowest (age-adjusted) suicide rate in the country: 12.9 deaths per 100,000 people and about the same as the national average (also 12.9).
 Peer states Tennessee (14.1) and North Carolina (13.0) had higher suicide rates than Virginia, while Maryland (9.8) had a markedly lower rate.
 New York was the leading state, with 8.1 age-adjusted deaths per 100,000 people due to suicide in 2014.